Sorcerer (film): Initial reception

-John Simon wrote of how Friedkin 'spent twenty-one million dollars to perpetuate a film that could be usefully studied in courses on how not to make movies'.
+John Simon wrote of how Friedkin 'spent twenty-one million dollars to perpetrate a film that could be usefully studied in courses on how not to make movies'.

-James Monaco praised the cinematography and craftsmanship, and stated that "Friedkin has a commitment to this story," but concluded that "somehow technique overwhelms meaning and emotion."
-Furthermore, he described the picture as "more restrained" than Friedkin's earlier work, as well as calling it "a grandly naive gesture of self-indulgence," and trivialized his effort to a mere attempt at remaking "his hero[,] Clouzot".
+James Monaco praised the cinematography and craftsmanship, and stated that "Friedkin has a commitment to this story", but concluded that "somehow technique overwhelms meaning and emotion".
+Furthermore, he described the picture as "more restrained" than Friedkin's earlier work, as well as calling it "a grandly naive gesture of self-indulgence," and trivialized his effort to a mere attempt at remaking "his hero Clouzot".

 David Badder, in Monthly Film Bulletin, was of the opinion that even if the film had been truncated, it would not improve its quality.
 He described Sorcerer as "remarkably lacklustre", and did not appreciate the unstable tone of the movie which he called "impenetrably obscure".
-Additionally, he considered Scheider's role to be severely underdeveloped and "consist[ing] of meaningful stares off camera and mournful grimaces."
+Additionally, he considered Scheider's role to be severely underdeveloped and "consist[ing] of meaningful stares off camera and mournful grimaces".

 On the other hand, Sorcerer garnered some acclaim from several major critics, including the Chicago Sun-Times's Roger Ebert, The New York Times's chief film critic Vincent Canby, and Jack Kroll of Newsweek.

 Ebert, in a November 1979 episode of Sneak Previews with Gene Siskel, called the film an "overlooked classic", and was shocked that the film "was so completely overlooked" despite starring Academy Award nominee Roy Scheider and being directed by William Friedkin, an Oscar winner.
 Furthermore, he stated the movie had "lots of fun" and praised the suspension bridge scene in particular, saying it "is maybe the most astonishing scene of the whole film.
 It's a combination of desperation, suspense and great special effects as Roy Scheider and his partners try to maneuver a giant truck filled with nitrogliceryne through the heart of this jungle across a suspension bridge."
 Moreover, he emphasized that Sorcerer was "on a level way above most action pictures," and called it "a labor of love for director William Friedkin," and even went as far as to say that "the jungle scenes, the rain and flood, the fire catastrophe are among the most exciting scenes I've ever seen."
-As far as the themes are concerned, his impression of Friedkin's intentions was that "he wanted to show human behavior at its extremes; men in torment to complete a life-or-death mission against all odds and discovering their own limits at the same time."
+As far as the themes are concerned, his impression of Friedkin's intentions was that "he wanted to show human behavior at its extremes; men in torment to complete a life-or-death mission against all odds and discovering their own limits at the same time".
 Ebert considered Sorcerer one of the top 10 films of 1977.

-Canby called Sorcerer "a good little melodrama surrounded by pulp" and praised Scheider's and Cremer's performances, which he thought were "extremely good"; Scheider brought "the dominant note of reckless desperation".
-On the other hand, he thought the picture "should have been much, much tighter and less cinematically grand."
+Canby called Sorcerer "a good little melodrama surrounded by pulp", and praised Scheider's and Cremer's performances, which he thought were "extremely good"; Scheider brought "the dominant note of reckless desperation".
+On the other hand, he thought the picture "should have been much, much tighter and less cinematically grand".
 In addition, he thought the movie would benefit from a different title to separate itself from The Exorcist.
-Kroll, in his Newsweek review, called the movie "the toughest, most relentless American film in a long time."
+Kroll, in his Newsweek review, called the movie "the toughest, most relentless American film in a long time".